Three types of guide are included in this section:

 Village Savings and Loan Federations are 'groups of groups'.
 They consist of clusters of between five to ten VSLAs.
-Their principal function is to mobilise additional savings from individual VSLAs, so that any VSLA in the Federation can request a six-month loan to increase the value of its loan fund, when extra capital is in demand.
+Their principal function is to mobilise additional savings from individual VSLAs, so that any VSLA in the Federation can request either a 3 or 6-month loan to increase the value of its loan fund, when extra capital is in demand.

 The manuals that we attach are in English and French and cover not only the formation and functioning of VSLFs, but changes that are needed at the level of member VSLAs in order to mobilise funds to invest in the VSLF, but also to repay loans.

 Many mature projects have reached a point at which they want VSLA members to think about how to select, plan and manage income-generating activities (IGAs).
 There are a number of training models that do this, but the SPM model, originally developed in Bangladesh by CARE, took a different approach.
 It differs from other models in the following ways: